juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 ## Can the chatbot understand your natural language expressions?

 No matter whether you are evaluating a particular chatbot or a chatbot platform, I strongly encourage you to chat with the chatbot or a chatbot made on that platform (see [more on platform evaluation](https://juji.io/docs/why-ai-chatbots/#which-ai-chatbot-platform-to-use)).

+**Test on varied expressions**.
 To detect if a chatbot can  understand natural language expressions, try chat with it using different expressions and see how it behaves.

-For example, if a chatbot asks you "What's your name?", try to answer it in different ways,
+For example, if a chatbot asks you "What's your name?", try to answer it in different ways:

 \* *my name is Michelle*